 Your employees' health and pharmacy benefits recently renewed with BlueChoice HealthPlan.
 Their benefit plan now includes a different prescription drug list (PDL) called the Tiered PDL.
 There is no change in the drugs the plan covers, but some of the drugs are now on a different tier.
 Each tier refers to a specific copayment or coinsurance level.
 Please see your plan documents to find out what employees will pay for each tier.

 View the 2018 Tiered Prescription Drug List or 2019 Tiered Prescription Drug List.
-Or find a 2018 overview or 2019 overview of the pharmacy benefit, including an abbreviated tiered drug list, by common medical conditions.

 Save Money and Time